Delayed Momentum Aggregation: Communication-efficient Byzantine-robust Federated Learning with Partial Participation: Proposed Method

 \section{Proposed Method}

-In this section, we propose \textbf{delayed momentum aggregation}, which is to apply the robust aggregator not only to the momentum of sampled clients but also to the cached momentum of non-sampled clients.
-Then, we propose a delayed momentum aggregation-based optimizer \emph{\algname{D-Byz-SGDM}}, which is Byzantine-robust even if only a subset of clients participate in each round.
-Formally, let $x^t$ denote the global model parameter maintained by the server at round $t$.
-The server then updates it using delayed momentum aggregation as follows:
+In this section, we propose \textit{delayed momentum aggregation}.
+The main idea is to apply the robust aggregator not only to the momentum of sampled clients but also to the cached momentum of non-sampled clients.
+Then, we propose a \textit{delayed momentum aggregation}-based optimizer \algname{DeMoA}, which is Byzantine-robust even when the sampled clients form a Byzantine majority.